zodb/relstorage/docs/relstorage-options.rst

 These options affect all caching operations.

 cache-prefix
-        The prefix for all keys in the cache; also used as part of persistent cache names.
+        The prefix for all keys in the remote shared cache; also used as part of persistent cache file names.
 All clients using a database should use the same cache-prefix.
 Defaults to the database name.
 (For example, in PostgreSQL, the database name is determined by executing ``SELECT current_database()``.)
 Set this if you have